 There are disadvantages to an expedition kayak.
 Being bigger and heavier than a dayboat it is harder to get on and off a vehicle without help, it may be too long to fit in your garage, and even if it is no wider than a dayboat, a longer kayak has more wetted surface which means more drag.

 Many expedition kayaks are designed to perform best when carrying a heavy load.
-They achieve this by being unusually narrow at the waterline, which means that when unladen they are unstable and can become a problem in windy conditions.
+If they achieve this by being unusually narrow at the waterline, they may be unstable when they're only carrying the paddler, lunch and a drink.
 Some owners of true expedition kayaks have to put bags containing 50 lbs of ballast in each end before they set off, using bags of sand or stones.
 That can be a real surprise for any kind friend who offers to help carry the boat up the beach at lunch time.